koboldpress/black-flag-docs/changelogs/game-masters-guide.md

 permalink: /changelogs/game-masters-guide
 ---

-** Note **: This module was released on v1.0.055 of the Black Flag System.
+**Note**: This module was released on v1.0.055 of the Black Flag System.
 As this system is still under development, some issues/bugs may appear in the content.
-If you happen to find any issues/bugs in this module, please report them to https://support.koboldpress.com/ with the following information.
+If you happen to find any issues/bugs in this module, please report them to [the Kobold Press support page](https://support.koboldpress.com/) with the following information.

 * Module Name and Version
 * Black Flag System Version